• April 26th, 2021

 The Timeframe tab is where you choose the chart timeframe that you’d like to scan, along with the amount of past price history you want to include in the scan.

 However, it’s important to keep in mind that a scan on a higher timeframe might also highlight potential trade opportunities at lower timeframes.
-This is because scans will always search for wave setups on multiple Elliott Wave degrees.
-So, feel free to experiment.
+This is because scans will always search for wave setups on multiple Elliott Wave degrees which correspond to higher and lower timeframes.
+Learn more about wave count degrees.

 How do I choose the right time range?

-If you want to scan daily candles, several months of price history would be a reasonable starting point.
 Don’t worry about guessing the perfect combination of timeframe parameters on your first attempt.
 You can always make adjustments after you’ve run the scan and evaluated the results.

 In any case, you should aim to…